ikebobz/gap_fix_tool/replit.md

 A multi-purpose web application for importing and syncing data in the LAMISPLUS PostgreSQL database.
 Provides both web UI (Streamlit) and command-line interfaces for different data operations.

 ## Current State
-The project is complete with 3 use cases:
+The project is complete with 4 use cases:
 - ✓ Client Verification Import - Upload Excel with UUIDs, insert verification records
-- ✓ Lab Result Sync - Sync test results from lims_result to laboratory_result
+- ✓ Fix Lab Result Round Off Error - Sync test results from lims_result to laboratory_result
+- ✓ Fix EAC - Archive EAC records with no associated sessions
 - ✓ PMTCT Infant PCR - Single record form entry or bulk Excel import

 ## Recent Changes